mustkhan/Machine-Learning-Playbook/README.md

 ### Convolutional Neural Networks

-I understood how CNNs worked by creating a CNN model architecture and using it to [classify objects](https://github.com/MustafaKhan670093/Machine-Learning-Playbook/blob/master/Image%20Classification%20Using%20A%20CNN%20(CIFAR-10%20Dataset).ipynb) found in the CIFAR-10 Dataset.
+Developing my understanding of Convolutional Neural Networks by creating a CNN model architecture and using it to [classify objects](https://github.com/MustafaKhan670093/Machine-Learning-Playbook/blob/master/Image%20Classification%20Using%20A%20CNN%20(CIFAR-10%20Dataset).ipynb) found in the CIFAR-10 Dataset.
+A future goal is to create a mathematical document outlining how CNN works as well as an implementation completely from scratch in order to test this understanding.

 <p align="center">
   <img src="Images/cifar-cnn.png" alt="NN Math" title="NN Math" height="300" />